-My velvety smooth tomato soup recipe has an intense tomato flavor that’s balanced with a common pantry staple.
-This soup spends just 30 minutes on the stove, making it ideal for weeknight dinners or snow day lunches.
-Recipe includes a how-to video!
+My velvety smooth tomato soup recipe is never too acidic, thanks to a secret ingredient that you already have in your pantry.
+This one-pot recipe spends just 30 minutes on the stove, making it ideal for weeknight dinners or snow day lunches.
+Includes step-by-step photos and a video tutorial.

 The Coziest, Most Perfect Homemade Tomato Soup Recipe

-Today’s tomato soup recipe is all of those things and more; it’s quick and easy to make, packed full of tomato flavor, and beautifully balanced, thanks to a few key ingredients we’ll discuss below (including one that might surprise you!).
+My tomato soup recipe is quick and easy to make, packed full of tomato flavor, and beautifully balanced, thanks to a few key ingredients we’ll discuss below (including one that might surprise you!).
+It joins the ranks of some of my favorite soup recipes, and is a simple, classic family favorite.

-As with my homemade salsa, pizza sauce, and marinara sauce, I opt for canned tomatoes in this tomato soup recipe, which means it’s perfect for these cold-weather nights when juicy summer tomatoes are a distant memory.
-I know some of you may be tempted to use fresh tomatoes, but I have several very good reasons for not using them, which you can in the frequently asked questions below.
+- Uses basic ingredients that are available year round.
+I opt for canned tomatoes, which means it’s perfect for these cold-weather nights when juicy summer tomatoes are a distant memory.
+I know you may be tempted to use fresh tomatoes, but I have several very good reasons for not do so, which you can see in the FAQ section below.

 Let’s dive in!